yushangdi/yushangdi.github.io/_pages/about.md

 ### Research
 My current research focuses on parallel clustering frameworks.
 In the past, I have also been interested in data mining and network science.

+### Intern

+I interned at the New York Times in summer 2018!

 ### Teaching